nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 ## Build nanoCLR

-1. Launch Visual Studio and from the __File__ menu, seletc __Open Folder__ and browse to the repo folder.
+1. Launch Visual Studio and from the __File__ menu, select __Open Folder__ and browse to the repo folder.
 VSCode will prompt asking "Would you like to configure this project?".
-Ignore the prompt as you need to select the build varient first.
+Ignore the prompt as you need to select the build variant first.

    To enter a command into Visual Studio Code use the key combination Ctrl+Shift+P.